-- Does this internship experience require that the undergraduate student be registered for and receive university credit?
 Some experience providers require this.
-Others only require an authorized signature from a university official indicating that the student is in good academic and social standing to participate in the internship experience without the need to register for credit at the university.
+Others only require an authorized signature from a University official indicating that you are in good academic & social standing to participate in the internship experience without the need to register for credit at the University.

 Grades rule is pass/fail for the 0.5 to 3.0 credit(s).

-StDev 199R is intended for undergraduate students who are exploring a truly new area of interest and cannot be given in combintion with any other academic internship credit.
+StDev 199R is intended for undergraduate students who are exploring a truly new area of interest and cannot be given in combination with any other academic internship credit.

 Internships for international students must be directly related to major and are only allowable if students are not being compensated in any way.
 International students need to first contact the Office for International Students to review the policies: 1351 WSC (801) 422-2695

 StDev 199R must be registered for during the normal add/drop period for each semester/term.
 Second block registration is not available.